 The daily Student Bus Service operates between Stoke Bishop and the Clifton campus area, term time only.
 The service for the Autumn Term will be in operation from Monday 22 September until Friday 19 December..
 All residents are allocated a free personalised bus pass on arrival, however there is a small charge for any replacement.

-The next University Open Day is Saturday 13 September 2014, book on line.
+The next undergraduate open days will take place on 19th and 20th June, and 12th September 2015.
+Booking forms for the June open days will be available online in Spring 2015.
 If you cannot come to Bristol, we try to offer as much information as possible within this web site, including details of rooms and basic facilities in Hall, as well as a picture gallery.
 Do use the links from this page, you will find them invaluable.
 The hall can welcome visits on weekdays only.
 It is necessary to book any visit in advance - call 0117 903 2480.

 When travelling to the Hall please do not use SatNav to locate us - it will be misleading.
 Take time to read the section below, headed How to get to Badock Hall.